NOTES ABOUT THIS WEBLOG:

 Lito Bais, acting president of Ulwu, told Bulatlat on Friday that the timing of the disclosure of the agreement was suspect and that it was meant to sway the decision of the high court.

 Christian Monsod, an Aquino family friend and who had been involved in the negotiations between HLI and farmers in the past, criticized the agreement.
 “This is déjà vu,” he was quoted in today’s Philippine Daily Inquirer (<-- click to open) as saying.
 “They’re trying this so-called compromise to render the Supreme Court case moot and academic,” he added.
-According to Monsod, the Cojuangco-Aquino clan came up with the SDO scheme to evade a court decision in 1985 ordering the clan to distribute the land to the farmers.

 The family went to the Court of Appeals but the case got overtaken by the Edsa People Power uprising in 1986.
 Later, Frank Chavez, the solicitor-general of President Cory Aquino, himself withdrew the government’s opposition to the family’s CA petition, thus invalidating the court ruling and subsequently allowing the SDO, Pahilga told Bulatlat in an earlier interview.